 The efficacy of BOTOX ® for migraines confirms something that TMJ dentists have known for a long time.
 Because BOTOX ® works by relaxing muscles, its success tells us that the root cause of many migraines is actually muscle tension in the head and neck.
 By relaxing these muscles, BOTOX ® injections can provide migraine relief for most people with chronic migraines.

 But TMJ dentists know something else: there are good ways to relax the muscles of the head and neck without BOTOX ®.
 For many people, tension in the head and neck is related to imbalance in the jaw system.
 This can be corrected with neuromuscular dentistry.
-By rebalancing the jaw system, whether through TENS or with a bite splint, we can calm tense jaw muscles that contribute to TMJ as well as migraines.
+By rebalancing the jaw system, whether through TENS or with a bite splint, we can calm tense jaw muscles that contribute to TMJ.